The Anamorphic Lens of Filtered Perfection: A Visual Response to Advertising Tactics in the Age of Capitalism.

 The zine spreads place focus on the interaction between the visible and invisible and captures how the positioning of the body intersects feminism with post-modernism and explores the tension between these theories and their collision.

-Finally, it uses visual strategies as a primary method of intercession between the author’s referentiality and the connection with the subject by exposing different tactics used in advertisements (Feiksi, 2006).
-In this context, the defilement of the object can be recognized through positioning, commodifying and sexualizing the body but also in many cases violating it through digital manipulations that structure the way we think and feel, and all through the hands of capitalism.
+The author employs visual strategies as a primary means of mediating between their referentiality and the audience’s connection to the subject matter by exposing the various tactics used in advertising (Feiksi, 2006).
+In this context, the defilement of the object can be identified through the positioning, commodification, and sexualization of the body, as well as in many cases through digital manipulations that shape the way we think and feel, all of which are ultimately controlled by capitalism.

 References: